jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_DISPATCHER_CLASSES.md

 Dispatchers are intended to be called automatically by the relevant Models so there should be no need to manually call a Dispatcher.
 However, if you do need to manually call a Dispatcher, you can do so using the `pfsense-restapi notifydispatcher <DISPATCHER CLASS NAME>` command from the command line.

+## Examples

+You can find examples of fully implemented Dispatcher classes in the [PHP reference](https://pfrest.org/php-docs/namespaces/restapi-dispatchers.html).
+Select the Dispatcher class you are interested in to view the class's PHPDoc documentation, and then click on the `<>` symbol next to the class name to view the class's source code.